camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 The list of error codes in this API specification is not exhaustive.
 Therefore the API specification MAY not document some non-mandatory error statuses as indicated in `CAMARA API Design Guide`.

 Please refer to the `CAMARA_common.yaml` of the Commonalities Release associated to this API version for a complete list of error responses.
-The applicable Commonalities Release can be identified in the `API Readiness Checklist` document associated to this API version.
+The applicable Commonalities Release can be identified from the `x-camara-commonalities` field, the changelog and the metadata of the released API version.

 As a specific rule, error `501 - NOT_IMPLEMENTED` can be only a possible error response if it is explicitly documented in the API.